nunq/shelltwitch/README.md

 ```

 ## Other
+Dependencies: curl, grep, notify-send (for notifications), a pulseaudio daemon running (for getting environment vars)

 Sometimes not all the info shows up, I don't really know why this is happening, but I assume that it's rate-limiting done by the Twitch API.

 License: GPL v3